 DPI introduces students to a wide view of the publishing world.
 Through our workshops on editing and marketing, students learn editorial skills such as preparation of a reader's report and gain practical experience in writing sales copy, including publicity releases and advertisements.

 Students take part in special sessions and field trips designed to give an insider's view of the world of publishing.
-These trips round out the intensive course of instruction and introduce the students to the nationally known Tattered Cover Book Store in Denver, CO and Hachette Book Group in Boulder, CO.
+These events round out the intensive course of instruction, including a field trip to Boulder with stops at the offices of Hachette Book Group, Shambhala Publications and Boulder Book Store.

 Special sessions also cover networking and, during the final week, each student will have an opportunity for a one-on-one mock interview with a seasoned publisher to further prepare them for a career in publishing.